pavel-2020/devextreme-documentation/api-reference/10 UI Widgets/dxResizable/1 Configuration/onResize.md

 ---
 ---
 ##### shortDescription
-A function that is executed each time the widget is resized by one pixel.
+A function that is executed each time the UI component is resized by one pixel.

 ##### param(e): Object
 Information about the event.